Stillness

 A figure of stillness which served to give me inspiration and still does, is a statue.
 You may recognise it.

-Whether people come to see you or not
+Whether people come to see you or don’t

 You are just there